- Episode 26 - Christine Hanna

-Alex Chernomazov and his wife Ella are the co-founders of (Greenspark), an Interactive Sustainability Park in development on Route 100 in Waterbury Center, Vermont.
-Their mission is to inspire local and global communities to adapt current green technologies through interactive hands-on experiences.
-Alex and Ella’s goal at Greenspark is to make it easy for guests to experience all aspects of sustainable living – renewable energy, green building and pollution-free transportation – all in one place
+Alex Chernomazov and his wife Ella are the co-founders of, (Greenspark), an Interactive Sustainability Park in development on Route 100 in Waterbury Center, Vermont.
+Their mission: to inspire local and global communities to adapt current green technologies through interactive hands-on experiences.
+Alex and Ella’s goal at Greenspark is to make it easy for our guests to experience all aspects of sustainable living – renewable energy, green building and pollution-free transportation – in one place

 - Episode 23 - John Liu / Amy Seidl / Jon

 Released November 2, 2016

 Stretching over 640,000 sq. kilometers and encompassing parts of 7 different Chinese provinces, the Loess Plateau is approximately the size of France.
 John Liu’s film, (“Hope in a Changing Climate”), chronicles large-scale ecological restoration projects in the Loess Plateau, as well as in Ethiopia and Rwanda.
 On October 24th, (John Liu) visited from Beijing, China and we hosted a film screening at the University of Vermont.
 (Dr. Amy Seidl) and Dr. Jon Erickson) joined John for a panel discussion following the film.
 The event drew a full house.